-Pol Pot (1925-1998) and his communist Khmer Rouge movement led Cambodia from 1975 to 1979.
-During that time, about 1.5 million Cambodians out of a total population of 7 to 8 million died of starvation, execution, disease or overwork.
-Some estimates place the death toll even higher.
+Pol Pot was a political leader whose communist Khmer Rouge government led Cambodia from 1975 to 1979.
+During that time, an estimated 1.5 to 2 million Cambodians died of starvation, execution, disease or overwork.
 One detention center, S-21, was so notorious that only seven of the roughly 20,000 people imprisoned there are known to have survived.
-The Khmer Rouge, in their attempt to socially engineer a classless peasant society, took particular aim at intellectuals, city residents, ethnic Vietnamese, civil servants and religious leaders.
-An invading Vietnamese army deposed the Khmer Rouge in 1979, and, despite years of guerilla warfare, they never took power again.
-Pol Pot died in 1998 without ever being brought to justice.
+The Khmer Rouge, in their attempt to socially engineer a classless communist society, took particular aim at intellectuals, city residents, ethnic Vietnamese, civil servants and religious leaders.
+Some historians regard the Pol Pot regime as one of the most barbaric and murderous in recent history.